RediSearch/RediSearch/docs/Commands.md

 ### Description

+!!! warning "Deprecation warning"
-!!! warning "This command is deprecated and act as simpe redis DEL, the deleted document will be deleted from all the indexes it indexed on", Use DEL instead.
+    This command is deprecated and act as simpe redis DEL, the deleted document will be deleted from all the indexes it indexed on", Use DEL instead.

 Deletes a document from the index.
 Returns 1 if the document was in the index, or 0 if not.